cookiecutter/cookiecutter/docs/troubleshooting.rst

 I created a cookiecutter, but it doesn't work, and I can't figure out why
 -------------------------------------------------------------------------

-* Try upgrading to Cookiecutter 0.7.0, which prints better error messages and has fixes for several common bugs.
+* Try upgrading to Cookiecutter 0.7.0 or higher, which prints better error messages and has fixes for several common bugs.

 I'm having trouble generating Jinja templates from Jinja templates